 Three – tennis team, dance instructor, and Secretary of the pre-vet club.

-Did you have exotic, large and small animal experience prior to applying to veterinary school as a non traditional student?
+Did you have exotic, large, and small animal experience prior to applying to veterinary school as a non-traditional WIMU vet school student?

 Yes.
 I was raised with small animals as pets and interned in a mixed small animal/exotics practice for a summer where I got more comfortable handling rodents, birds, and lizards.
 I also worked as a vet tech at my county animal shelter and was exposed to a lot of cats, dogs, and rabbits, but we also got an occasional cow, pig, and horse that required medical treatment.

 I also took a few classes in my undergrad that offered hands-on labs with large animals.
-These courses include Sheep Day (a one-day, off-site lab performing breeding soundness exams on a flock of sheep), Animal Health and Hygiene (got experience drawing blood from cows, rectal palpation, and performing physical exams on horses, cows and sheep), Physiology of Reproduction and Lactation (more rectal palpation experience on cows, as well as watching several transrectal ultrasounds on cows to determine pregnancy status), and Applied Equine Reproduction (learned how to prepare a mare for and perform artificial insemination, interpreted ovulation or pregnancy status via transrectal ultrasounds).
+These courses include Sheep Day (a one-day, off-site lab performing breeding soundness exams – using a good veterinary stethoscope – on a flock of sheep), Animal Health and Hygiene (got experience drawing blood from cows, rectal palpation, and performing physical exams on horses, cows and sheep), Physiology of Reproduction and Lactation (more rectal palpation experience on cows, as well as watching several transrectal ultrasounds on cows to determine pregnancy status), and Applied Equine Reproduction (learned how to prepare a mare for and perform artificial insemination, interpreted ovulation or pregnancy status via transrectal ultrasounds).

 What types of paying jobs did you have before going to veterinary school?